eduquiroz22/search_radio_stars_using_images/README.md

 While the method shows promising results, there are still limitations.
 One suggestion is to adjust the sigma threshold further (e.g., increase the sigma value) to refine the filtering process and reduce false positives.
 This would help in identifying a more precise list of radio stars.

 For the future, we plan to expand this method to handle larger catalogs and more detailed data, optimizing the process to detect more stars across different observational surveys.

-## Running the Code

-Instructions on how to set up the environment and run the code will be provided soon.

-- Install dependencies: `pip install -r requirements.txt`
-- Run the analysis: `python analyze_radio_stars.py`